Saturday 9 November 2019.

 Morgan grew up at Ryefield, a dairy farm started by his father at 14 years old.
 Morgan has an affinity with the land and the local area and wanted to see the land he grew up on be revitalised.
 Ryefield has not operated as a dairy farm for over 15 years due to his father ageing and none of the children taking over the operations due to the hardship of dairy farming.
 It was from a love of the land and farming that he wanted to start Ryefield Hops with his wife, Karen and sister-in-law, Jade.
 Morgan is a boilermaker by trade and has been able to use these skills to design and operate the hops farm where a large proportion requires specialised infrastructure and maintenance.
 He has been able to bring this unique skill set and combine it with his intrinsic passion for farming to diversify and bring new life to the place he grew up.
 He is excited to grow a new local agricultural industry and do this using sustainable and environmentally friendly practices.

-Imogen Semmler - Soil scientist, educator, farm consultant, Armidale NSW.Imogen Semmler is a creative producer and emerging scientist having recently completed a degree in Ecology at the University of New England.
+Imogen Semmler -agro-ecologist, educator, farm consultant, Armidale NSW.Imogen Semmler is a creative producer and emerging scientist having recently completed a degree in Ecology at the University of New England.
 Working as a science communicator and consultant to farmers, she is passionate about ecological agriculture with a focus on soil and landscape ecology.

 Lou Dowling - Co-Owner: P&V Wine/Liquor, Newtown NSW.